kaiulrich/kulrich_CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### Design and Test a Model Architecture

-#### 1. Describe how, and identify where in your code, you preprocessed the image data.
-What tecniques were chosen and why did you choose these techniques?
+#### 1. Describe how, and identify where in your code you preprocessed the image data.
+What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

 ##### a.
 Egalize number of images by class
 Looking at the test data, I noticed that the number of images by class are not uniformly distributed.
-There some very strong classes like Class 1 or 2 and some very week represented images like Class 0 or 6.
+There some very strong classes like Class 1 or 2 and some very weak represented images like Class 0 or 6.
-In the first step I egalized the numbers of images by class and filled the classes up  with random affine transform (rotated, shifted and sheared) images of this class.
+In the first step I egalized the numbers of images by class and filled the classes up with random affine transformed (rotated, shifted and sheared) images of this class.

-for the code look at "Egalize number of images by classes" chapter of the ipython notebook.
+For the code look at "Egalize number of images by classes" chapter of the ipython notebook.

 ![alt text][affine_transformed]